 E-commerce businesses (i.e. online retailers) – small or large, find mobile apps to be a useful tool to market their brand and to acquire new customers.
 Though that’s not all when it comes to the mobile world.

-We can start off with a fact that 66% of all population globally have mobile devices as of January’17.
-And 90% of time people use phones they spend on apps, only 10% on the Internet.
+We can start off with a fact that 66% of all populations globally have mobile devices as of January’17.
+And 90% of the time people use phones they spend on apps, only 10% on the Internet.
 Naturally, this is a goldmine opportunity for merchants.
 So, let’s take a closer look at ecommerce apps advantages.

 With ecommerce mobile apps like Walmart, Groupon or Wish, customers can browse and view products, compare prices, buy products, share purchases or favorite items with friends.
 Various loyalty and reward programs are permanently in action by brands and retailers to attract people.
 Users love coupons, rewards, and discounts!
 And of course, increasing sales as a result.

 M-Commerce benefits for business

 Surely, running a mobile app for ecommerce can’t be the sole guarantee of profit.
 This is a great additional valuable tool to engage customers and offer experiences.
 Any amount of investment to make an app, if done wisely, will be justified by loyal customers.
 Also, check your competition – if they have app, you should probably too.

 Now we are going to name the main advantages of m-commerce, with few practical examples.

 Yes, many sites have mobile versions, though apps are generally 1.5 times faster when loading data and search results on mobile devices.
 Moreover, there is no need to pull data from a server and so customers can browse and purchase products faster.
 As mobile ecommerce apps offer the same functionality as desktop apps, people may purchase items directly within an app.